-As the semester is fully under way and you hopefully feel and are getting into the swing of things, now is a great time to explore My Learning Essentials (MLE).
+As you prepare to start your new course we wanted to reassure you that there is plenty of support to help you get in the swing of things.
+Whether you want to get a head start or just bookmark these for later a great place to start is My Learning Essentials (MLE).
 MLE is the Library’s award winning skills programme, designed to support students with their personal development and academic studies.

-MLE combines face-to- face workshops and online resources so you can choose what skills you’d like to develop, and also choose your preferred learning method.
-You can come along to a session on campus, work through an interactive guide in your favourite study space or coffee shop, or listen to a podcast on the bus.
+MLE combines workshops (these are usually face to face, but if they run this semester they’ll be on Zoom) and online resources so you can choose what skills you’d like to develop, and also choose your preferred learning method.
+You can join an online session on campus, work through an interactive guide in your favourite study space or coffee shop, or listen to a podcast as you get on with your day.

 MLE is designed to support all students– but the team have put together a collection of their resources and workshops that might be especially useful to Master’s students.

-If you need a bit of support adjusting to your new course why not take a look at:
+If you need a bit of support adjusting to your course or re entering education take a look at:

 And to help you manage the step up in academic expectations, there are some really useful online resources.
 Even if they only serve as a refresher it’s good to feel confident and ready for the challenges ahead!